jeremenichelli/jeremenichelli.github.io/README.md

 The font that rules the whole site is Roboto Condensed by Christian Robertson, interface designer at Google and the one from the logo is Southpaw crafted by <a href="https://www.tylerfinck.com/" target="_blank">Tyler Finck</a>, whose work you should definitely check out by the way.</p>

-Writing

-All the posts in my blog are written using Markdown.

 ### Browser support

 This site _**should**_ run perfectly in the latest versions of Chrome, Firefox, Safari, Safari mobile, Chrome for Android, Internet Explorer 10 and 11 and Microsoft Edge.